-Enjoy some great robot activities that your students will love.
-These fun robot ideas for kids feature activities that can be easily done in the classroom.
+These robot ideas feature activities that can be easily done in the classroom.

 The Raspberry Pi is a low cost, credit-card sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
 It enables people of all ages to explore computing and learn how to program in languages like Scratch and Python.
-Resources in the Education section of this website include lesson plans for teachers and a video that explains what a rasberrypi is.
+Resources in the Education section of this website include lesson plans for teachers and a video explaining what a rasberrypi is.

 Community, resources, and tools for bringing 3D printing to your classroom, including ideas and instructions for printing robots that use small computers such as Raspberrypi to control them.